Tatmadaw: Before 1988

 Overall command of the Tatmadaw (armed forces) rested with the country's highest-ranking military officer, a general, who acted concurrently as Defence Minister and Chief of Staff of Defence Services.
 He thus exercised supreme operational control over all three services, under the direction of the President, State Council and Council of Ministers.
-There was also a National Security Council which acted in advisory capacity.
-The Defence Minister cum Chief-of-Staff of Defence Services exercised day-to-day control of the armed forces and assisted by three Vice-Chiefs of Staff, one each for the army, navy and air force.
+There was also a National Security Council which acted in an advisory capacity.
+The Defence Minister cum Chief-of-Staff of Defence Services exercised day-to-day control of the armed forces and was assisted by three Vice-Chiefs of Staff, one each for the army, navy and air force.
 These officers also acted as Deputy Ministers of Defence and commanders of their respective Services.
 They were all based at Ministry of Defence (Kakweyay Wungyi Htana) in Rangoon/Yangon.
-It served as a government ministry as well as joint military operations headquarters.
+It served as a government ministry as well as a joint military operations headquarters.

 The Joint Staff within the Ministry of Defence consisted of three major branches, one each for Army, Navy and Air Force, along with a number of independent departments.
 The Army Office had three major departments; the General (G) Staff to oversee operations, the Adjutant General's (A) Staff administration and the Quartermaster General's (Q) Staff to handle logistics.
 The General Staff consisted two Bureaus of Special Operations (BSO), which were created in April 1978 and June 1979 respectively.